ajeecai/gosec/README.md

 Require go 1.12 and only Linux platform supported because some underlying packages require.
 Then `go build` is enough if all dependencies are properly setup.

-To simplely run up the binary, use root privilege to create a TAP interface:
+To simplely run up the binary, root privilege is required in order to create a TAP interface underneath:
 ```
 	sudo ./gosec
 ```